xalaida/laravel-tree/README.md

 [![Latest Stable Version](https://img.shields.io/packagist/v/nevadskiy/laravel-tree)](https://packagist.org/packages/nevadskiy/laravel-tree)
 [![License](https://img.shields.io/github/license/nevadskiy/laravel-tree)](https://packagist.org/packages/nevadskiy/laravel-tree)

-It is a powerful package that provides a simple solution for creating hierarchical structures for your Eloquent models.
+It is a powerful solution that enabled you to create hierarchical structures for your Eloquent models.
-The package utilizes a "materialized path" pattern to represent the hierarchy of your data.
+It leverages the "materialized path" pattern to represent the hierarchy of your data.
 It can be used for a wide range of use cases such as managing categories, nested comments, and more.

 ## 🍬 Features